 Mass Audubon at Wellfleet Bay is looking for a dedicated and reliable Property Steward with a passion for the environment.
 The Seasonal Property Steward works closely with the Property Manager on a variety of projects that are essential to the Sanctuary operations during the busy spring and summer season, including cleaning the Nature Center and Campground buildings daily; removing trash and recycling, and maintaining safe trail conditions.
 The Property Steward ensures that Mass Audubon and its sanctuaries are inclusive and welcoming so more people have access and can connect with the joys of nature.

 - Work with Mass Audubon staff and volunteers to perform property maintenance tasks including: building maintenance and cleaning, trash and recycling removal, basic trail maintenance, maintaining the campground bathrooms and sites, mowing, weed whacking, and program set up.

 - Work with Property Manager to develop weekly property maintenance work plans to be completed independently.

 - Interact with and provide information for members, visitors, and guests.

 - Address issues as they arise on wildlife sanctuaries (trespass, unauthorized ATV and bike use, etc.).

-- Assist with maintenance of basic equipment such as hand and power tools, and chainsaws, etc.
+- Use of basic hand and power tools.

 - Assist with special projects as needed.